 A 59-year-old female participant presented with a broken hip due to a fall.
 She has cerebral palsy with developmental delay, depression, seizure disorder, and a history of falls and alcoholism.
 Her medications at the time of the fall were multivitamins, folic acid, phenytoin 200mg at bedtime, and fluoxetine.
 The PACE physician contacted the CK clinical pharmacist because, within the six months since enrollment, her phenytoin dose was changed twice, and is a challenge to manage.

-Upon further discussion, the pharmacist and clinician agreed that levetiracetam (Keppra) would be a better suited anticonvulsant, given the participant’s history of alcohol abuse.
+Upon further discussion, the pharmacist and clinician agreed that levetiracetam (Keppra) would be a better-suited anticonvulsant, given the participant’s history of alcohol abuse.
 Keppra is mostly metabolized by the kidneys (and, to a lesser extent, via enzyme hydrolysis), thus offering a better likelihood of achieving a sustained therapeutic level.
 The pharmacist recommended gradual discontinuation of phenytoin, as drug clearance would be hard to predict.
-Further, she recommended drawing phenytoin levels at baseline and over time to gauge rate of decrease.
-Pharmacist also recommended the appropriate dose of Keppra, based on participant’s renal function (CrCl 50-80 mL/min: 500-1000 mg every 12 hours).
+Further, she recommended drawing phenytoin levels at baseline and over time to gauge the rate of decrease.
+The pharmacist also recommended the appropriate dose of Keppra, based on the participant’s renal function (CrCl 50-80 mL/min: 500-1000 mg every 12 hours).

 While recovering from her fall injury, the participant was admitted to a nursing home.
 She was discharged after two months and returned to her usual activities and care with the PACE program.
-Participant is reported as stable on current dose of Keppra.
+The participant is reported as stable on current dose of Keppra.